citusdata/citus_docs/get_started/what_is_citus.rst

 Citus provides full SQL coverage for this workload, and enables scaling out your relational database to 100K+ tenants.
 Citus also adds new features for multi-tenancy.
 For example, Citus supports tenant isolation to provide performance guarantees for large tenants, and has the concept of reference tables to reduce data duplication across tenants.

 These capabilities allow you to scale out your tenants' data across many machines, and easily add more CPU, memory, and disk resources.
 Further, sharing the same database schema across multiple tenants makes efficient use of hardware resources and simplifies database management.

+Some advantages of Citus for multi-tenant applications:

+* Fast queries for all tenants
+* Sharding logic in the database, not the application
+* Hold more data than possible in single-node PostgreSQL
+* Scale out without giving up SQL
+* Maintain performance under high concurrency
+* Fast metrics analysis across customer base
+* Easily scale to handle new customer signups
+* Isolate resource usage of large and small customers

 .. _rt_blurb: